Syllabi for Tarver

 REQUIRED COURSE MATERIALS:

-For this course, you will need to purchase access to the Mcgraw-Hill CONNECT utility.
+For this course, you will need to purchase access to the McGraw-Hill CONNECT utility.
 This is an online utility where you can access both the full, interactive E-Text for the course AND your required assignments.

-The full name of the E-Text (included within CONNECT) is: Fundamental Managerial Accounting Concepts, by Edmonds, Tsay and Olds, 9th edition.
+The full name of the E-Text (included within CONNECT) is: Fundamental Managerial Accounting Concepts, by Edmonds, Tsay and Olds, 10th edition.

 When purchasing from the West campus bookstore, you’ll receive one access code card that you can use to sign up and access the utility for the semester.
-ISBN: 9781266063787
+ISBN: 9781264465583

 TWO SEMESTER OPTION: If you opted to purchase the two semester option from the bookstore last semester (while completing ACG 2021C), then use the second access code card for access this semester.
 You do not need to purchase any additional materials.